 Dee Caffari

-Dee Caffari has sailed around the world six times.
-She is the first woman to have sailed single-handed and non-stop around the world in both directions and the only woman to have sailed non-stop around the world a total of three times.
+Dee Caffari has sailed around the world seven times, most recently as part of the first all-female crew to sail non-stop around the world on a trimaran – a record-setting achievement.
+She is the first woman to have sailed single-handed and non-stop around the world in both directions and the only woman to have sailed non-stop around the world a total of four times.

 Dee’s Diary